The latest data available indicate the following:

 Do not apply any ointments, oils, or sprays to the burned area.

-If the burn is serious, seek medical attention or dial 911 for emergency medical attention.
+If your child has burns on the hand, foot, face, eyes, or groin, or those that cover a large area, seek medical attention or dial 911 for emergency medical attention.

 Caring for an electrical burn